-The Computer Vision literature related to local features, generally uses the notion of distance, rather than that of similarity.
+Local Feature Similarity The Computer Vision literature related to local features, generally uses the notion of distance, rather than that of similarity.
 However in most cases a similarity function s() can be easily derived from a distance function d().
-For both SIFT and SURF the Euclidean distance is typically used as measure of dissimilarity between two features (Lowe, 2004; Bay et al., 2006).
+For both SIFT and SURF the Euclidean distance is typically used as measure of dissimilarity between two features [14, 5].

-Let $d(p_1, p_2) \in [0, 1]$ be the normalized distance between two local features p_1 and p_2 .
+Let $d(p_1, p_2) \in [0, 1]$ be the normalized distance between two local features $p_1$ and $p_2$ .
 We can define the similarity as: